killerninjacat/AcademEase/README.md

 3. Build and run the app on your Android device or emulator.

 ## Usage
-1. Launch the app and create your timetable.
+1. Launch the app and create your timetable for each day.
-2. Add courses and mark your attendance.
+2. Add courses, set your target attendance for each course and mark your attendance.
+3. View your attendance statistics and the dates you were present and absent by clicking the labels below the calendar.
-3. Use the note-taking feature to jot down important information.
+4. Use the note-taking feature to jot down important information.
-4. Access the virtual whiteboard for creative work.
+5. Access the virtual whiteboard for creative work.
-5. Add the upcoming class widget to your home screen for quick reference.
+6. Add the upcoming class widget to your home screen for quick reference.
+7. Tip: The timetable list and attendance list are long-clickable.
+Long-click on an item to edit or delete it.

 ## Contact
 If you have any questions or suggestions, please contact me at [nithin27balan@gmail.com](mailto:nithin27balan@gmail.com).